 protecting our Soil & Water resources through conservation & Education

 Cory Rayburn joined the District as an appointed member in July of 2013.
 Cory brings to the District a diverse knowledge of environmental regulations related to land development.
 Cory is a Certified Professional in Erosion and Sediment Control (CPESC), Certified Floodplain Manager (CFM), Envision Sustainability Professional (Env SP), and a Certified trainer for GSWCC E&S courses.
-His recent work includes successfully adopting and implementing Green Infrastructure regulations for stormwater management in the City of Atlanta.
+His recent work includes successfully adopting and implementing Green Infrastructure standards for stormwater management in the City of Atlanta.
 Cory graduated from UGA with a B.S. in Environmental Health Science and a B.A. in Anthropology and received a M.S. in Civil Engineering from Kennesaw State University.
+Cory also serves on the Governor's Stakeholder Advisory Board and the Southeast Stormwater Association's (SESWA) Executive Board.

 The Fulton County Soil and Water Conservation District is comprised of five District Supervisors: 3 elected and 2 appointed.
 District supervisors are unpaid state officials who work hand-in-hand with the Georgia Soil & Water Conservation Commission, NRCS, and local governments.

-Walter earned his degrees in Civil Engineering from Southern Polytechnic State University.
-He also worked in the public sector as City Engineer and Director of Public Works for the City of Roswell, Deputy Public Works Director/ Capital Improvement Manager for the City of Sandy Springs and as Senior Engineer for the City of Atlanta.
-Having worked both in the public and private sectors and through the boards he has served on he has developed relationships that prove invaluable to developing projects and successfully navigating them through the entitlement and regulatory process.
+Walter earned his degree in Civil Engineering from Southern Polytechnic State University.
+He worked in the public sector as City Engineer and Director of Public Works for the City of Roswell, Deputy Public Works Director/ Capital Improvement Manager for the City of Sandy Springs and as Senior Engineer for the City of Atlanta.
+Having worked both in the public and private sectors and through the boards he has served on he has developed relationships that proves invaluable.
+Understanding how our Board affects enforcement and implementation of those laws in developing projects makes him a person who sees each side of the process.

 Alan Toney is a fourth generation Atlantan.
 He is a retired businessman and an avid fly fisherman.
 As a member of Friends of the River he helped create the Chattahoochee National Recreation Area.
 He was Vice Chair of the Atlanta Regional Commission’s Regional Atlanta Development Planning Committee during the implementation of Metropolitan River Protection Act.
 He has been a Soil and Water Supervisor since 1995 and he believes that protecting the Waters of Georgia is central to promoting smart growth and livability of the Metro Atlanta Area.